Credit Union

 Where is Ufcu most active?

-Based on recorded mortgages, Ufcu is most active in Texas, North Carolina, and North Dakota.
+Based on recorded mortgages, Ufcu is most active in Texas, North Carolina, and Tennessee.

 How many loans has Ufcu originated?